Higher Koszul duality and $n$-affineness: Categorified Koszul duality via coaffine stacks

 \begin{defn} Let $n\geqslant1$ be an integer. \begin{defenum} \item We say that a $\Bbbk$-algebra $A$ is \textit{$n$-coconnective} if the structure morphism $\Bbbk\to A$ induces an isomorphism of abelian groups and the homotopy groups $\pi_iA$ vanish for both $i\geqslant 1$ and $-n< i<0$.
-If $A$ is $1$-coconnective, we shall simply say that $A$ is \textit{coconnective}. \item A \textit{coaffine stack} is a stack $X$ which is equivalent to the stack for some coconnective $\Bbbk$-algebra $A$.
+If $n=1$, we shall simply say that $A$ is \textit{coconnective}. \item A \textit{coaffine stack} is a stack $X$ which is equivalent to the stack for some coconnective $\Bbbk$-algebra $A$.
 In this case, we shall say that $X$ is the \textit{cospectrum of $A$}, and we shall denote it as $\cSpec(A)$. \end{defenum} \end{defn} \begin{parag} Coaffine stacks behave in a very similar way to affine schemes: for any stack $\scrY$ defined over $\Bbbk$, giving a morphism $\scrY\to\cSpec(A)$ is equivalent to giving a morphism of commutative $\Bbbk$-algebras $A\to\Gamma(\scrY,\mathscr{O}_{\scrY})$ (\cite[Theorem $4.4.1$]{dagviii}).
 Moreover, any coaffine stack $\scrX\simeq\cSpec(A)$ can be realized as the left Kan extension of its restriction to \textit{discrete} $\Bbbk$-algebras (i.e., coaffine stacks are \textit{$0$-coconnective} in the sense of \cite[Chapter $2$, §$1.3.4$]{studyindag1}).
 In particular, defining the category of classical affine schemes as the opposite of the category of discrete $\Bbbk$-algebras, we have that for any coaffine stack $\scrX\simeq\cSpec(A)$ the inclusion is cofinal, as stated in the proof of \cite[Chapter $3$, Lemma $1.2.2$]{studyindag1}.
+Moreover, coaffine stacks are stable under products and fiber products: we provide a short proof for later reference. \begin{lemma} Let $A$ be a coconnective $\Bbbk$-algebra, and let $A\to R$ and $A\to S$ be two $A$-algebras.
+Assume that $R$ and $S$ are coconnective as $\Bbbk$-algebras.
+Then we have a natural equivalence of stacks \end{lemma} \begin{proof} When $\Bbbk$ is a field and $A$ is a coconnective $\Bbbk$-algebras, then coconnective $A$-modules are stable under tensor product over $A$ (\cite[Proposition $4.5.4.(6)$]{dagviii}).
+So, it is sufficient to notice that the Yoneda embedding $\smash{\lp\CAlg^{\leqslant0}_{\Bbbk}\rp^{\op}}\subseteq\mathrm{St}_{\Bbbk}$ sends pushouts of commutative $\Bbbk$-algebras to fiber products of stacks. \end{proof} However, contrarily to the case of affine schemes, the category of quasi-coherent sheaves over a coaffine stack $\scrX\simeq\cSpec(A)$ does not recover the category of $A$-modules.
+Rather, we have the following result. \end{parag} \begin{proposition}[{\cite[Propositions $3.5.2$ and $3.5.4$; Remark $3.5.6$]{dagviii}}] Let $A$ be a coconnective $\Bbbk$-algebra, let $\scrX\coloneqq\cSpec(A)$ be its corresponding coaffine stack.
+Let $\eta\in \scrX(\Bbbk)$ be any $\Bbbk$-point of $\scrX$. \begin{enumerate} \item There exists a right complete $t$-structure on $\Mod_A$ defined as follows. \begin{itemize} \item The coconnective objects are detected via the forgetful functor \item The connective objects are those $A$-modules such that, for \textit{any} morphism of commutative $\Bbbk$-algebras $A\to R$ with $R$ connective, the $R$-module $M\otimes_A R$ is connective. \end{itemize} \item There exists a both left and right complete $t$-structure on $\QCoh(\scrX)$, whose heart is equivalent to the ordinary abelian category of algebraic representations of the prounipotent group scheme $\pi_1(\scrX,\eta)$.
+Both connective and coconnective objects are detected via the pullback functor \item Let $F\colon\Mod_A\to\QCoh(\scrX)$ be the natural symmetric monoidal pullback functor.
+Then $F$ exhibits the $t$-structure of $\QCoh(\scrX)$ as the left completion of the $t$-structure on $\Mod_A$. \end{enumerate} \end{proposition}